bhargysh/my-prezzos/state/state_monad.md

 - `+` a new map with the new binding added to this map
 - each new inventory represents a snapshot of what is happening in our inventory, i.e it maintains a history of the inventory
-- however, not the most elegant looking code 🤷‍♀️
+- however, not the most elegant looking code & is it easily testable? 🤷‍♀️

 ---